What is Cash Flow from Investing Activities?

 Let’s look at an example of what investing activities include.
 In this section of the cash flow statement, there can be a wide range of items listed and included, so it’s important to know how investing activities are handled in accounting.

-- Purchase of property plant, and equipment (PP&E) – a.k.a. capital expenditures
+- Purchase of property plant, and equipment (PP&E), also known as capital expenditures

 - Proceeds from the sale of PP&E